Best Examples of Black Friday Emails To Inspire Your Own

 • Be clear about the subject of the message and the preheader by directly announcing the discounts.
 You are not alone in competing for customer attention.
 The winner is the one who formulates the most relevant proposal.

-• Tell that the offer is limited: the sale period will end quickly, and the goods may “disappear” even before the end of the promotion.
+• Emphasize that the offer is limited: the sale period will end quickly, and the goods may run out of stock even before the end of the promotion.
+You can also highlight the exclusivity/limited availability of the deal, as shown in the example below.

 A Black Friday email with subscriber-exclusive deals